IvinRodrigues/vscode/README.md

 1. **Inter**
    - A highly legible font, great for UI elements and general text.
+   - Used in general UI

 2. **JetBrains Mono**
    - A font specifically designed for developers, offering great readability and a pleasant coding experience.
+   - Used in code

 3. **JetBrainsMono Nerd Font**
    - An extended version of JetBrains Mono that includes icons and symbols, perfect for enhanced development workflows.
+   - Used in terminal

 By installing these extensions and fonts, you will make your development environment in VS Code more powerful, efficient, and pleasant.
 Enjoy!